A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks: Discussion

-This hierarchical matching pattern can be contextualized within the principal gradient framework~\cite{margulies2016situating} demonstrating a primary functional gradient in the human cortex, anchored at one end by regions serving primary sensory/motor functions and at the other by DMN, with other networks arranged in between.
-The only exception is that LIM-matched heads tend to emerge early, possibly reflecting the interplay between model task demands and brain mechanisms.
-The early prevalence of LIM-matched heads aligns well with the limbic system’s role in triggering memory retrieval and contextual framing from coarse perceptual inputs--for example, associating blurred contours of raindrops with prior knowledge such as “umbrellas” or “wet streets”--without requiring detailed visual analysis.
-Similarly, early attention in Transformer-based models captures global, low-spatial-frequency features to establish a scene-level context.
-The subsequent shift toward VIS reflects the hierarchical nature of visual processing in models.
-Previous studies~\cite{dorszewski2025colors} have confirmed that the shallow layers of ViT encode low-level visual attributes such as color and texture, paralleling the role of VIS in the human brain.
-As layer depth increases, ViT attention mechanisms increasingly emphasize contextual and semantic integration for classification~\cite{pan2024dissecting}, thus reducing functional similarity to VIS.
-In ViT-base, the transient increase in SMN-matched heads in layer 9 and 10 following the decrease of VIS-mtched ones may serve as a secondary spatial perception mechanism, temporarily complementing the function of VIS.
-The persistent increase and ultimate dominance of DAN-matched and VAN-matched heads reflect a functional correspondence with the brain's dual-stream attention system: the DAN facilitates top-down goal-directed control, while the VAN supports bottom-up salience detection - both essential to ViT classification strategies that integrate global semantics with discriminative local features.
-Furthermore, given that FPN underlies task switching and executive control, and DMN is involved in self-referential processing and semantic integration, the limited yet relatively more matches with FPN and DMN in ViT-base and ViT-large may suggest that larger ViTs develop partial functional analogs of high-level brain cognitive processes.
+This hierarchical matching pattern can be contextualized within the principal macroscopic gradient of the human cortex \cite{margulies2016situating}, which spans from the primary sensory/motor regions to transmodal ICNs like DMN.
+Early attention layers in Transformer-based models generally capture low-spatial-frequency and global features to establish a scene-level context, corresponding organizationally to LIM.
+The subsequent shift to VIS is associated with the hierarchical nature of visual processing; previous studies have confirmed that shallow layers of ViT encode low-level attributes such as color and texture \cite{dorszewski2025colors}.
+As layer depth increases, ViT attention mechanisms increasingly integrate contextual and semantic information \cite{pan2024dissecting}, with reduced functional similarity to VIS.
+The persistent emergence of DAN- and VAN-matched heads in deeper layers is associated with top-down directed control and bottom-up salience detection, both essential for integrating global semantics with discriminative local features.
+The relative increase in matches with FPN and DMN in larger ViT models is associated with sufficient parameter capacity, which correlates with the development of abstract and cross-contextual spatial topologies that parallel higher-order semantic integration ICNs in the brain.
+Consistent with this observation, FPN-matched attention heads are observed only in models that reach a certain size threshold (\textbf{Fig. S8B in Supporting Information}).